Last updated: February 27, 2020

-Assembly Language: How To Get Started
+Assembly Language: How To Learn To Code Assembly Today

 An assembly language is an extremely low-level programming language that has a 1-to-1 correspondence to machine code — the series of binary instructions which move values in and out of registers in a CPU (or other microprocessor).